Combustibility and flammability: Vapor pressure

-The vapor pressure of a liquid, which varies with its temperature, is a measure of how much the vapor of the liquid tends to concentrate in the surrounding atmosphere as the liquid evaporates.
+The vapor pressure of a liquid is a measure of how much the vapor of the liquid tends to concentrate in the surrounding atmosphere as the liquid evaporates.
 Vapor pressure is a major determinant of the flash point and flame point, with higher vapor pressures leading to lower flash points and higher flammability ratings.

 Codes

-The International Code Council (ICC) developed fire code requirements to provide adequate protection to the building and occupants.
-These codes specify the combustibility rating for materials, the entrance and exit requirements, as well as active fire protection requirements, along with numerous other things.
-In the U.S. other agencies have also developed building codes that specify combustibility ratings such as state and/or county governing bodies.
-Following the requirements of these fire codes are crucial for higher occupancy buildings.
+The International Code Council (ICC) developed fire code requirements to provide adequate protection to a building and its occupants.
+These codes specify the combustibility rating for materials, the entrance and exit requirements, active fire protection requirements, and numerous other things.
+In the U.S., other agencies have also developed building codes that specify combustibility ratings.
+Following the requirements of these fire codes is crucial for higher occupancy buildings.

+Flammable liquid cabinet often required by fire code.

 For existing buildings, fire codes focus on maintaining the occupancies as originally intended.
-In other words, if a portion of a building were designed as an apartment, one could not suddenly load it with flammable liquids and turn it into a gas storage facility, because the fire load and smoke development in that one apartment would be so immense as to overtax the active fire protection as well as the passive fire protection means for the building.
-The handling and use of flammable substances inside a building is subject to the local fire code, which is ordinarily enforced by the local fire prevention officer.
+In other words, if a portion of a building were designed as an apartment, one could not suddenly load it with flammable liquids and turn it into a gas storage facility.
+The fire load and smoke development in that one apartment would be so immense it would overtax the active and passive fire protection means for the building.
+The handling and use of flammable substances inside a building is subject to the local fire code, which is enforced by the local fire prevention officer.

-Code definitions

-For an Authority Having Jurisdiction, combustibility is defined by the local code.
-In the National Building Code of Canada, it is defined as follows:
+Fire service relevance